w3c/wot-cg/Tutorials/whatiswot/15-Protocol_Level/README.md

 #### HTTP

 HTTP follows a request–response model and integrates naturally with existing web infrastructure.
-In WoT, HTTP bindings are typically used for reading and writing properties, invoking actions and accessing Thing metadata.
+In WoT, HTTP bindings are typically used for reading and writing properties, invoking actions, and accessing Thing metadata.
 HTTP is a good choice when devices are web-connected and when interoperability with existing web services is important.

 ```json
 "properties": {